fireproof-storage/fp-website/documentation/mvcc-document-updates.md

 ## Multi-version concurrency control (MVCC)

 If you want to prevent that scenario, you can enable multi-version concurrency control, which will require that writers prove they are updating from the latest version, or else the write fails.
-This can give them a chance to reload from the source and incorporate their changes before writiing, instead of doing it later as a conflict merge.
+This can give them a chance to reload from the source and incorporate their changes before writing, instead of doing it later as a conflict merge.

 The put response includes an `id` which is unique for the document in the database, and a `clock` which represents the current snapshot of the database.
 You can also request that Fireproof inline the clock with the document by passing the `{ mvcc: true }` option: